Here you will find a list of frequently asked questions (FAQs). If the answer you are looking for isn’t here, and you think it should be;

 CPD events, courses and e-learning in SWASFT do not normally attract any payment or overtime or time off.

-The funding for CPD comes mainly from external organisations like Health Education England (HEE), and as such has strict rules about how it can be spent and what on.
-One of these is not backfilling staff with the funding.
-This is to make sure that the money is spent directly on education.
+The funding for CPD comes mainly from external organisations including NHS England (NHSE), and as such has strict rules about how it can be spent and what on.
+One of these is not back-filling staff with the funding.
+This is to ensure the money is spent directly on education.

 There are exceptions, for example- Practice Educator update days, but the funding for this comes from a different funding source, and has different funding rules.
 (This funding is aimed at making sure students have a better experience – and making sure we have up to date Practice Educators is a key part of this).